-Found 0 - 10 results of 31 programs matching keyword "volcanic research"
+Found 0 - 10 results of 33 programs matching keyword "volcanic research"

+and the Curiosity rover.
 Join the Exploratorium as we connect live for the first time with NOAA's newest ship, the Okeanos Explorer.
 The Okeanos is on its maiden voyage, traveling from Hawaii to Indonesia.
 We will talk with scientists on the ship and discover what kind of research they are conducting.
 We tour the NOAA Atmospheric Research Observatory at the South Pole where scientists are monitoring carbon dioxide levels, CFCs, solar radiation, and the ozone hole.
 Shots of the research pen at the Cape Royds adelie penguin colony.
 Meet marine biologist George Matsumoto from the Monterey Bay Aquarium Research Institute and learn about the floating ecosytems that thrive around icebergs in Antarctic waters.

 Scientists at Palmer Research Station in Antarctica talk about their research: How is the rich marine ecosystem just offshore responding to melting sea ice and global climate change?
 Dr. Carol Greider is a professor of molecular biology and genetics at Johns Hopkins University.
 She worked with molecular biologist Elizabeth Blackburn to discover the role of telomeres—segments of DNA that protect and stabilize the ends of chromosomes.
 Dr. Greider tells us about her work and shares her thoughts about the importance of mentors for women in science.
 Dr. Bruce Stillman is the Director of Cold Spring Harbor Laboratory, a position he inherited from James Watson in 1994.
 He continues his own research at the lab on DNA replication.
 In this program, Dr. Stillman describes the unique culture of science at CSHL, explores future directions of research, and tells us what he learned as an administrator for Dr. Watson.
 Dr. Walter Gilbert, a physicist who turned to molecular biology in 1960, won the Nobel prize in chemistry in 1980 for determining the base sequences of DNA.
 His recent research has concentrated on the structure of genes and the evolution of DNA sequences.
 In this Webcast, Dr Gilbert tells us how physicists have helped drive discoveries in molecular biology, and the relationship between private and university research efforts.
-Dr. Sydney Brenner won the Nobel prize in physiology or medicine in 2002 for his work with the tiny nematode, C. elegans.
-Dr. Brenner recruited the one-millimeter worm in the early sixties as the ideal model organism to study cell differentiation and organ development.
-In this program, he describes how new model organisms are established for studying basic physiology, recounts his reaction to seeing Watson and Crick's DNA model for the first time, and offers advice to young scientists just starting out.
-Look behind the scenes into the process of scientific research and the people who do it - in the tropical Central American country of Belize.
-In this series of Webcasts, we visited a field research station located in the remote Chiquibul forests of the mountains of Belize.
-See why science in the remote jungle of the Chaquibul forest of Belize can feel like an adventure movie.